proplot-dev/proplot/docs/colors.rst

 In addition to the new colormaps, new “color cycles” are also available (i.e. the automatic color order used for drawing multiple lines).
-:ref:`Discrete colormaps` provides a table of these cycles.
+:ref:`Color cycles` provides a table of these cycles.

 The color cycler can be set with the ``plot.rc.cycle`` property, or by passing ``cycle='name'`` to any command that plots lines/patches (``plot``, ``bar``, etc.).